-Non-functional tests come in many flavors.
-Some can’t be categorized, or multiple categories apply to them.
+Non-functional tests come in many flavours.
+Some can’t be categorised, or multiple categories apply to them.
 One example of such a tool is Google’s Lighthouse.
 This tool outputs scores for metrics like performance, SEO, PWA (Progressive Web App), accessibility and best-practices.
 The aggregated scores per topic give a good indication of how well our site is scoring.
 This quick overview has earned Lighthouse the top spot in our graphing overview.

 We want to provide a good experience for everyone who uses our site to compare hotels.
 This means making sure the site is accessible.
 For this, we use three tools: tenon.io, the open-source pa11y and a custom, Selenium-based checker to make sure that our most important user flow is still navigable by keyboard.

 On the UI side, we set-up a budget for sitespeed.io.
 We store the resulting reports in Amazon’s S3. sitespeed.io’s metrics are not sent to the graphs, but the final result is exposed as a build badge.

 Blackfire.io is a full-stack PHP profiler/tracing system.
 It generates call graphs and attaches useful metadata like CPU time, used memory, database queries and more.
 We use it to optimize our back-end code and architecture.
 During the tests, we create “profiles” of a few important pages.
 We extract a subset of the data out of the resulting JSON and send it to InfluxDB for storage.